Was the British Empire racist?

 Under the leadership of Glenelg, the Colonial Office tried to protect the interests of native people

 Under Glenelg’s influence the incorporation of Queen Adelaide province in South Africa was rejected in 1836 in order to prevent the exploitation of native people and when in 1840 British settlers were on the verge of forcing native tribes to sign disadvantageous treaties the Colonial Office, ordered the annexation of New Zealand and the signing of a treaty with the Maori tribes.

-Following Glenelg and Stephen leaving the Colonial Office the idea of trusteeship and humanitarian policies declined in importance.
+After the departure of Glenelg and Stephen from the Colonial Office, the idea of trusteeship and humanitarian policies declined in importance.
 With communication with far away colonies difficult and settlers confronted by constant threat of violence, the Buxton Report was largely ignored.
 This does not mean though that the interests of native peoples were ignored completely.
 The Aborigine Protection Society was founded in 1837 and worked to support the interests of native peoples around the world and the influence of the evangelical movement remained strong.
 Lord Russell himself defined the imperial purpose as to encourage religious instruction, preserve internal order and encourage native peoples to believe that wherever the British flag flew, there was a protector who would check oppression and provide impartial administration.

 Attitudes towards the possibility of converting native people began to change from 1850